 Have dinner at the resort.
 Offering fine cuisine with an emphasis on local products, Le Baluchon has won several major culinary awards.

-Quebec Road Trip Day 4 – drive from Le Baluchon to Quebec City
+Day 4 – Drive from Le Baluchon to Quebec City

 Depart for Quebec City, and wave goodbye to the stunning undiscovered regions of Lanaudière and Mauricie.

-Travel tips for your Quebec Road trip from Montreal to Quebec City
+Final Travel Tips for Your Trip from Montreal to Quebec City